As much as people love talking about buying and selling rental property, one conversation that gets overlooked is this: Passive income CAN be a myth.

 In the 15+ years we’ve been managing rentals, one thing we’ve learned to be true is:

-If you set proper expectations with your tenants, maintenance issues will be handled in a timely manner rather than when it’s a much bigger issue.
-Realize that as a landlord, things like maintenance may not be a big issue for your tenants.
+If you set proper expectations with your residents, maintenance issues will be handled in a timely manner rather than when it’s a much bigger issue.
+Realize that as a landlord, things like maintenance may not be a big issue for your residents.
 The best way to mitigate that is to communicate often and be ready when those calls inevitably come.

 Suggested Reading: A Landlord’s Guide to Managing Single-Family Rentals